graduation-account/JapaneseAA/README.md

 - Please input text in Japanese
 - Log files are automatically created for each date
 - The NINJAL Corpus (16) model processes more features as it uses text pipelines
-- This system uses FastAPI with custom HTML/CSS/JavaScript, providing a different UI from the Gradio-based v3
+- This system uses FastAPI with custom HTML/CSS/JavaScript

 ---